-The current COVID-19 pandemic has created school operating requirements not seen in former budget years.
-We are uncertain of what the conditions of the 2022-2023 school year will entail.
-However, we are hopeful that over the course of the next nine months, the pandemic will abate and we will continue to progress to a return to normalcy.
-Thus, we are reinstating submittal of Improvement Initiatives in the Preliminary Budgets to reflect the needs of our schools and achieve our strategic priorities.
+As we begin to return to a new normalcy, we are still uncertain of what the conditions of the 2023-2024 school year will entail.
+However, we are hopeful that over the course of the next nine months, the pandemic will continue to abate and we will continue to return to a vibrant learning environment providing a full range of educational programming.
+In anticipation, we are anticipating submitting Improvement Initiatives in the Preliminary Budgets to reflect the needs of our schools and achieve our strategic priorities.

-As we plan the FY 23 Budget, we must also keep in mind that the budget is affected by the current state of the economy in general and by the health of the Commonwealth and Town finances in particular.
+As we plan the FY 24 Budget, we must also keep in mind that the budget is affected by the current state of the economy in general and by the health of the Commonwealth and Town finances in particular.
 The availability of one-time federal funds provides a temporary safety net during the next few years as we come out of the economic impacts of a pandemic.
 The School Committee and the Administration need to review the impact of these factors on available funds, be sensitive to changing conditions, and to look to the Finance Committee for guidance as appropriate.
+The School Committee must also consider the impact of teacher negotiations, retention, and recruitment in the upcoming budget cycle.

-Process: The administrative team, in collaboration with the School Committee, works to establish the District Strategic Plan.
+Process: The administrative team, in collaboration with the School Committee, will work to continue the District Strategic Plan.
 Several strategic objectives are identified, with strategic priorities further outlining how each goal will be achieved and measured.
 It is our recommendation that we continue to rely on these strategic objectives and priorities to guide decisions about resource allocation and budget requests.